Help Guide

 Landscape and Nature

-How has green landscape been introduced to the surrounding area?
+How has soft landscape been introduced to the surrounding area?

-Studying the local area can give clues to how landscape can be introduced into urban areas.
+Studying the local area can give clues as to how landscape can be introduced into urban areas.
+This may include the provision of grass verges or incidental green space within built up areas.

 Site visits or street studies to identify how space is made for landscape which may include front garden areas, space within or side of streets for trees or boundaries.